 CRT HRS:03 LEC HRS:03 LAB HRS:00 This course uses seminar methodology studying the nature of management and its role in civic and community engagement.
 The course work emphasizes the role of the manager in shaping the setting of an organization in its environment considering social, political, technological, economic, ethical, cultural factors.
 Case studies give special attention to the cultural and ethical dimensions of the managerial functions in global community.

 Prerequisite: TMGT 3312, TMGT 3336.

 HPRS 1106 Essentials of Medical Terminology

 CRT HRS:01 LEC HRS:01 LAB HRS:00 This course is a study of medical terminology, word origin, structure, and application.
-Prerequisite: Admission to the Vocational Nursing Program.

 VNSG 1160 Clinical I-A